Should You Use Other People's Money to Finance Your Small Business?

 Reasons Not to Use It

-I bet that sounds great, doesn’t it?
-It sure does!
-But before you head out to look for an investor, consider these reasons not to use other people’s money.
+Before you head out to look for an investor, consider these reasons not to use other people’s money.

 The biggest reason some entrepreneurs avoid using other people’s money is that they don’t want to lose control of the business.
 In most cases, you will typically have to relinquish a significant amount of ownership and control.
-You’ll have someone else to answer to and the decisions to be made are no longer just your own.
+You’ll have someone else to answer to, and the decisions to be made are no longer just your own.

 If these reasons aren’t enough to turn you away from using other people’s money to start your business, then you have your work cut out for you.
 The competition for other people’s money is fierce, so make sure you have a solid business plan in place and that you’re ready to put in the elbow grease to locate the capital you need.